 1. Treat children from previous marriages as separate property.

-A Marrying couple with children from prior marriages may use a prenup to spell out what will happen to their property when they die, allowing them to leave distinct possessions to their children while still providing for each other if necessary.
+A Married couple with children from prior marriages may use a prenup to spell out what will happen to their property when they die, allowing them to leave distinct possessions to their children while still providing for each other if necessary.

 2. Make sure your financial rights are clear.

 Couples, whether they have children or not, and whether they are affluent or not, may simply want to clarify their financial rights and duties during their marriage.

 3. Avoid squabbles in the event of a divorce.

 Alternatively, they may want to preempt possible problems if they ever divorce by laying down how their assets will be shared and whether either spouse would receive alimony in advance.

 4. Obtain debt protection.

 Prenuptial agreements can also help to protect couples from each other’s debts, as well as a variety of other difficulties.
 (See Nolo’s article Prenuptial Agreements: What the Law Allows for more information.)